vanishedbydefa/HypnoDL/README.md

 # HypnoDL
-A simple downloader for Hypnotube and video platforms that use Tube Script
+A simple downloader for Hypnotube.com and video platforms that use Tube Script

 ## Feature
 * Download up to 250 of the latest videos